GiGurra/flycd/README.md

 ### Installing flycd git-ops app to your fly.io env (not yet implemented)

 Not yet implemented.

-Just install a blank nginx server and creates an org token, prints it to your terminal.
+The following just installs a blank nginx server and creates an org token (prints it to your terminal).

 ```
 flycd install tempflycd personal arn